 While the benefits of hydroelectric plants certainly outweigh the costs, their construction can be disruptive to surrounding aquatic ecosystems.
 Dissolved oxygen content of the water may change from pre-construction conditions.
 Water exiting from turbines is typically much colder than the pre-dam water, which can change aquatic faunal populations.

 The Federal Energy Regulatory Commission, or FERC, is an independent agency that licenses and inspects private, municipal, and state hydroelectric projects.
-NexSens Technology was selected to install and maintain real-time DO monitoring systems so plant employees can monitor levels of dissolved oxygen upstream and downstream of the plant, helping to meet FERC regulations.
+NexSens Technology was selected to install and maintain real-time DO monitoring systems so plant personnel can monitor levels of dissolved oxygen upstream and downstream of the plant.
+This helps ensure that the plant meets FERC regulations.

-The DO monitoring systems have been maintained by NexSens Technology since 1999, and engineers later installed a real-time radio telemetry system.
+NexSens Technology has maintained the DO monitoring systems since 1999, and engineers later installed a real-time radio telemetry system.
 Servicing of the DO monitoring system is generally performed on a scheduled monthly to bi-monthly basis.
-More frequent visits are required in the summer months due to algae and mussel growth on the dissolved oxygen sensor.
-When sensor maintenance is required, the cartridge-based sensor is designed to be rebuilt in the field.
+The summer months require more frequent visits due to algae and mussel growth on the dissolved oxygen sensor.

-The dissolved oxygen data is collected and sent via radio telemetry to a nearby PC, where it is stored in an iChart software database. iChart software allows Belleville Hydroelectric employees to quickly generate data analysis reports that are used to monitor the difference in temperature and oxygen levels before and after the dam for regulatory compliance.
+The radio telemetry system sends logged dissolved oxygen data to a plant server, which pushes it up to the NexSens WQData LIVE web datacenter.
+WQData LIVE allows Belleville Hydroelectric personnel to quickly generate data analysis reports.
+The reports show the difference in temperature and oxygen levels before and after the dam for regulatory compliance.
+An additional sensor at the dam tailrace provides a more complete overview.
 An annual report is submitted to the US Army Corps of Engineers.

-By installing the real-time radio telemetry system and streaming data from the dam site to the NexSens WQData LIVE web datacenter, NexSens engineers can monitor the DO readings for changes or drift that may have been caused by unnatural means such as a torn membrane or clogged deployment pipe.
-Additional trips are scheduled as needed to minimize system downtime.
+By installing the real-time radio telemetry system and streaming data from the dam site to WQData LIVE, NexSens engineers can also remotely monitor the DO readings.
+This helps to quickly detect changes or drift possibly caused by unnatural means like sensor error or clogged deployment pipes.
+NexSens schedules additional service visits as needed to minimize system downtime.